bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 end
 ```

-With this declaration, Rails will keep the cache value up to date, and then return that value in response to the `size` method.
+With this declaration, Quails will keep the cache value up to date, and then return that value in response to the `size` method.

 Although the `:counter_cache` option is specified on the model that includes
 the `belongs_to` declaration, the actual column must be added to the